 Learning Environment

 Trade schools are designed to foster learning about career-specific skills.
 Therefore, students spend most of their time in a workshop rather than in a classroom.
-Although there are some lectures, the majority of the course work involves hands-on training using real-life equipment.
+Although there are some lectures, the majority of the coursework involves hands-on training using real-life equipment.

 Course Timeline